eclipse-sumo/sumo/docs/web/docs/Simulation/VehicleSpeed.md

 flow on an edge for a defined time interval but may also be used to modify the speed limit of an edge.

+# Devices
+[Vehicle devices](../Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md#devices) are a way to customize vehicle behavior or create additional output.
+The following devices can impact vehicle speed:

+- [glosa](../Simulation/GLOSA.md) : slow down and speed up to smooth speed near traffic lights
+- [driverstate](Driver_State.md) : random changes to speed based on modelled perception errors with regard to car-following gap and speed difference

 # TraCI

 Vehicles can forced to adapt their speed using [TraCI commands](../TraCI/Change_Vehicle_State.md).
 When using the command